abhii9922/Cryptozombie/README.md

 1. Install the dependencies using `npm install`

-2. Install Ganache and update the `truffle-config.js` file with the it's network configuration.
+2. Install Ganache and update the `truffle-config.js` file with the its network configuration.

 3. Compile all the contracts using `truffle compile`.